pote/chronicler/README.md

 This project started with the intention of being a simple port of Cuba but the differences in the languages they are implemented in forced me to adapt Cuba's ideas to a more idiomatic approach, Chronicler is the result of that effort.

-**DISCLAIMER**: This is right now at a "proof of concept" stage, although I plan to start using it and move towards a making a stable release.
+**DISCLAIMER**: This is right now at a "proof of concept" stage, although I plan to start using it and move towards making a stable release.
 Please do open issues or ping me in irc for feedback, I hang out at #lesscode in freenode :).

 ![kvothe](chronicler.png)